Days Payable Outstanding (DPO): Formula, Calculation & Examples

 Days payable outstanding (DPO) measures the average number of days from when a company purchases inventory and materials from the supplier until it’s paid.
-The DPO calculation divides average accounts payable (A/P) by annual cost of goods sold (COGS) times 365 days.
-Bookkeepers should monitor the DPO as part of their A/P management and to guard against vendors being paid either too slowly or too quickly.
+The DPO calculation is:

-In manually computing DPO, you need your balance sheet for the end of the current and prior year and a total purchases report.
+In manually computing days payable outstanding, you need your balance sheet for the end of the current and prior year and a total purchases report.
 You can use these documents to identify inventory purchased and to calculate COGS and average A/P.

 Sum all purchases of inventory—whether paid with cash or credit—for the period.
-If you use accounting software like QuickBooks, you can run a vendor purchases report and select only the suppliers from which you buy inventory.
-Exclude payments for noninventory items, such as rent and utilities.
+If you use QuickBooks Online, you can run a vendor purchases report and select only the suppliers from which you buy inventory.
+Exclude payments for non inventory items, such as rent and utilities.
+Check out our list of the best small business accounting software to explore more solutions.

 COGS is the cost of merchandise sold during the year.